Some people tired of stay-at-home order

 Cars lind up at the Starbucks drive thru in Manchester.
 The stay home order has not stopped people from trying to find senses of normalcy at places like Starbucks.

-Christopher Campos, Staff Reporter
+Christopher Campos, A&E Editor

 Missouri officially ordered a stay-at-home order as of April 6, and was scheduled to end April 26.
 Due to fluctuations in the COVID-19 pandemic, St Louis has extended this order indefinitely.